Book One of the Heritage Series:

 Harry sat thinking on that.
 In the last twenty minutes, he had learnt a critical point in British magical history and now, more than ever, realised how useless Binns was.
 "I never knew how much Merlin did for our community."

 "He was one of the most influential people in our history.
 Across the world, people have heard of him and his teachings.
-The Order of Merlin was created by the Knighted Family's to award those who showed the qualities that Merlin encouraged," Sirius said.
-"You will know some members of the Noble and Most Ancient Families, I am sure, since many of them are at Hogwarts.
-Your friend Neville, for example, is the heir to the Noble and Most Ancient House of Longbottom.
-The Black Family is also a Noble and Most Ancient House."
+The Order of Merlin was created by the Knighted Families to award those who showed the qualities that Merlin encouraged," Sirius said.
+"You will know some members of the Ancient and Most Noble Houses, I am sure, since many of them are at Hogwarts.
+Your friend Neville, for example, is the heir to the Ancient and Most Noble House of Longbottom.
+The Black Family is also an Ancient and Most Noble House."

 "I technically have two," Sirius said.
 "But obviously I cannot sit on my seat, since I am a wanted man.
-What you may be interested to know is that your family is also a Noble and Ancient House."
+What you may be interested to know is that your family is also an Ancient and Most Noble House."

 Harry's jaw dropped.
 "Why have I never been told?"
 He couldn't believe that his family was one of these Ancient Houses.
 He knew that the Potter family was old, but he had no idea how old.